The Future of the Data Engineer

-Now, there are all sorts of new roles emerging that make this a little bit easier.
+Now, there are all sorts of new data engineering type roles emerging that make this a little bit easier.
 Case in point, the analytics engineer.
 Coined by Michael Kaminsky, editor of Locally Optimistic, the analytics engineer is a role that straddles data engineering and data analytics, and applies an analytical, business-oriented approach to working with data.

 The analytics engineer is like the data whisperer, responsible for ensuring that data doesn’t live in isolation from business intelligence and analysis.

 “The data engineer becomes almost like the keeper of good data habits.
 For instance, if an analytics engineer reprocesses the warehouse at every run with dbt, they can develop bad habits.
 The data engineer is the gatekeeper, responsible for educating data teams on best practices, most notably around efficiency (handling incremental loads), data modeling, and coding standards, and relying on data observability and DataOps to ensure that everyone is treating data with the same diligence.”

 Operational creep hasn’t gone away – it’s just been distributed

 Operational creep, as discussed in Maxime’s earlier article, refers to the gradual increase of responsibilities over time, and unfortunately, it’s an all-too-common reality for data engineers.
 While modern tools can help make data engineers more productive, they don’t always make their lives easier or less burdensome.
 In fact, they can often introduce more work or technical debt over time.